kaimitai/faxedit/docs/doc.md

 ![pal2mus](./img/win_metadata_game_pal2mus.png)

 There are seven slots for palette to music definitions.
-If a palette change occurrs and it has no entry in this map, the current music will keep playing as you enter the same-world door.
+If a palette change occurs and it has no entry in this map, the current music will keep playing as you enter the same-world door.

 ## Fog Metadata

-The fog effect happens in world 3 (Mist) in the original game, but not inside Mist towers.
+The fog effect happens in world 2 (Mist) in the original game, but not inside Mist towers.

 The reason is that for the fog to be in effect, a certain combination of world number and palette number must be active.
 This combination can be set here.
 If you set world number to 8 (invalid world number) the fog will not be active anywhere.

 ![Fog](./img/win_metadata_game_fog.png)

 Another reason we need to know the fog world, is that the fog generating code is using certain chr-tiles of that world's tileset to generate the fog effect.
-When importing bmp we have to keep this tiles fixed, or else we will ruin the fog graphics.
+When importing bmp we have to keep these tiles fixed, or else we will ruin the fog graphics.

 <hr>